Berkeley Rep depends on the support of theatregoers like you

 Directed by Lisa Peterson

-Featuring three-time Tony Award nominee Raúl Esparza, this exploration of Virginia Woolf’s innovative novel The Waves is transformed into a digital experience for our current time.
+Featuring four-time Tony Award nominee Raúl Esparza, this exploration of Virginia Woolf’s innovative novel The Waves is transformed into a digital experience for our current time.
 The story follows the lives of six friends from first memory to the end of life, while also tracking the progress of the sun through one glorious day.
 The Waves in Quarantine incorporates dazzling choral music, passages from the novel itself, real-life situations of actors in quarantine, exquisite visual imagery, and more to create a truly unique work of interdisciplinary art.

 Gone but not forgotten